 Your line of work has recently become very much focused on AI technology.
 What is the purpose of your research in that field?
 What do you wish to accomplish?

 AI is interesting because it is a disembodied technology making a judgement on an embodied world.
 Like a ghost that’s never been alive.
 It struggles to grasp what’s going on; it’s in a constant state of sensory deprivation and can only ‘remember’ what we train it to remember.
-It is endearing in its clumsiness, especially towards perceptual and hard topics to describe.
+It is endearing in its clumsiness, especially towards topics that are perceptual and hard to describe.
 What is a body?
 How do humans map and navigate space?
 If I ate a salad for breakfast, what part of me became salad now?
 In the failings, the cracks of a new technology, we could see a reflection of the human condition.

 You were one of the participating artists at the OTHERWISE festival 2022.
 Can you talk about the work Shameless plants that you presented there?

 I always found it fascinating how we tend to anthropomorphise plants while denying them all agency since they can’t move or communicate in a way that is easily understandable for us.
 So, I asked myself, what would happen if we treated plant bodies the same way we treat human bodies?
 What if they could feel shame?
 Could feel the gaze of others?